-Menten.AI’s combination of buzzword bingo brings AI and quantum computing to drug discovery – TechCrunch
+Menten AI’s combination of buzzword bingo brings AI and quantum computing to drug discovery – TechCrunch

 “We’re not claiming a quantum advantage, but we’re not claiming a quantum disadvantage,” is the way the young entrepreneur puts it.
 “We have come up with a different way of solving the problem that may scale better.
 We haven’t proven an advantage.”

-Still, the company is an early indicator of the kinds of services quantum computing could offer, and it’s with that in mind that Menten AI partnered with some of the leading independent quantum computing companies, D-Wave and Rigetti Computing to work on applications of their technology.
+Still, the company is an early indicator of the kinds of services quantum computing could offer, and it’s with that in mind that Menten AI partnered with some of the leading independent quantum computing companies, D-Wave and Rigetti Computing, to work on applications of their technology.

 The emphasis on quantum computing also differentiates it from larger publicly traded competitors like Schrödinger and Codexis.

 So does the pedigree of its founding team, according to Uncork Capital investor, Jeff Clavier.
-“It’s really the unique team that they formed,” Clavier said of his decision to invest in the early stage company.
+“It’s really the unique team that they formed,” Clavier said of his decision to invest in the early-stage company.
 “There’s Hans… the CEO who is more on the quantum side; there’s Tamas [Gorbe] on the bio side and there’s Vikram [Mulligan] who developed the research.
 It’s kind of a unique fantastic team that came together to work on the opportunity.”

 Clavier has also acknowledged the possibility that it might not work.

 “Can they really produce anything interesting at the end?” he asked.
-“It’s still an early stage company and we may fall flat on our face or they may come up with really new ways to make new peptides.”
+“It’s still an early-stage company and we may fall flat on our face or they may come up with really new ways to make new peptides.”

-It’s probably not a bad idea to take a bet on Melo who worked with Mulligan, a researcher from the Flatiron Institute focused on computational biology, to produce some of the early research into the creation of new peptides using D-Wave’s quantum computing.
+It’s probably not a bad idea to take a bet on Melo, who worked with Mulligan, a researcher from the Flatiron Institute focused on computational biology, to produce some of the early research into the creation of new peptides using D-Wave’s quantum computing.

 While Melo and Mulligan were the initial researchers working on the technology that would become Menten AI, Gorbe was added to the founding team to get the company some exposure into the world of chemistry and enzymatic applications for its new virtual protein manufacturing technology.